syoyo/tinyexr/test/fuzzer/README.md

-# Test with libFuzzer
+# Test with llvm Fuzzer

 ## Requirements

-Ubuntu 16.04 + apt installed clang 5.0 libFuzzer.
+clang 12 or later
+(recent clang does not require libFuzzer anymore)

 ## Compile and run